Viewing time: 5 mins 4 secs

 People who write very quickly tend to also think very quickly.
 Their thoughts shoot off in many different directions, and they have no trouble creating a large volume of work in a very short timeframe.
 That said, the quality of this work can often suffer due to a lack of time spent thinking in advance.
 Spending time reflecting on what you want to say, before you say it, allows you to find the best most valuable conclusions to make.

-One quick thing I’ll mention about thinking: I’ve said it many times before, but the best place to do your thinking is never at your desk.
+One quick point I’ll mention about thinking: I’ve said it many times before, but the best place to do your thinking is never at your desk.
 Get away from your computer, preferably while moving or getting exercise.
 You will find your thoughts come more easily and you will struggle less to sort them out.

 #2: You’re not taking enough time to edit…